-The risk identification process is a periodic analysis of all material quantifiable and nonquantifiable risks which could constitute material threats to the financial results, operational viability or the delivery of Balance Re's key strategic objectives.
-This process is one component of the ORSA and should cover the eight risk categories as well as risk concentrations.
+The risk identification process is a periodic analysis of all material quantifiable and non-quantifiable risks which could constitute material threats to the financial results, operational viability or the delivery of Balance Re's key strategic objectives.
+This process is one component of the ORSA and should cover all risk categories.